 Application should be submitted to the student's department Chairperson.
 Guidelines (PDF)

 ||For more information, please contact your department Program Assistant.

 The School of Education awards a number of Graduate Assistantships each academic year to allow students to work with a faculty mentor in the areas of research, teaching or professional development.
-Selected students generally receive a tuition scholarship equivalent to 1-3 credits of coursework per academic year (for 65-200 hours of service).
-Award may be used during the summer, fall, or spring term.
+Selected students will be paid an hourly rate for up to 200 hours per academic year.

 - School of Education full-time faculty members will select students with whom they will work and supervise on the approved project or assignment.